jweisbaum/weather-and-gis-docker/README.md

 - List grib messages,
 - Extract a region of a grib file,
 - Run this in the cloud and build a server to parse and push grib excerpts while you're sailing,
+- Write a script to build a KML from your Expedition log,
 - Probably a lot of other thigns.

 # Examples: